Centroid Approximation with Multidimensional Approximate Agreement Protocols: Related Work

 Our work studies validity conditions for multidimensional Byzantine agreement protocols, with the goal of finding a trade-off between the quality of the solution and the validity requirement.
 One of the first studies of the quality of \byzadj agreement protocols was presented by Stolz and Wattenhofer~\cite{MedianValidity}.
 The authors consider the one-dimensional multivalued \byzadj agreement and provide a two-approximation of the median of the non-faulty nodes.
 Melnyk and Wattenhofer~\cite{intervalValidity} improve the two-approximation result for the median computation to output an optimal approximation.
 The same paper also introduces the box validity property for multidimensional synchronous agreement used in this work.
 The first paper discussing validity conditions for multidimensional \byzadj agreement focused on the application of \byzadj agreement in voting protocols~\cite{ByzantinePreferentialVoting}.
 There, a validity condition was introduced that satisfies unanimity among non-faulty voters.
 This validity condition is also satisfied by the convex validity condition in multidimensional approximate agreement~\cite{mendes2015multidimensional}.
 Allouah, Guerraoui, Hoang, and Villemaud~\cite{allouah2022robust} extend the unanimity condition to sparse unanimity, but they only focus on centralized \byzadj-resilient voting protocols.
-Civit, Gilbert, Guerraoui, Komatovic, and Vidigueira~\cite{civit2023validity} initiate a first study on the hierarchy of validity conditions for one-dimensional exact consensus that aligns well with our work.
+Civit, Gilbert, Guerraoui, Komatovic, and Vidigueira~\cite{civit2023validity} initiate a first study on the impact of validity conditions on the solvability of Byzantine consensus in the partially synchronous communication model.